 You’ll also want to protect your child’s personal boundaries, whether physical or emotional.
 Don’t shy away from his strong opinions or suppress difficult feelings he may have.
 Finally, give him a choice when appropriate—this reassures him that his voice matters.

-Assertiveness for kids will help them stand up for themselves and voice their opinion—even when an older child demands their stick at the playground.
+Discovering how to teach your child to be assertive will help him stand up for himself and voice his opinion—even when an older child demands their stick at the playground.

 Get more tips: